the-best-is-best/kautoMapper/README.md

 ## `@AutoMapperCustomFromParent`

-Use a custom method defined inside the parent generated mapper class.
+### Use a custom method defined inside the parent generated mapper class

 ```kotin